IHE/ITI.mCSD/input/pagecontent/volume-1.md

 #### 1:46.1.1.2 Care Services Selective Supplier

+The Care Services Selective Supplier processes received queries from Care Services Selective Consumers and returns information about mCSD resources.

-The Patient Demographics Supplier shall publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction](http://hl7.org/fhir/R4/http.html#capabilities).
+The Care Services Selective Supplier shall publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction](http://hl7.org/fhir/R4/http.html#capabilities).
 All supported search parameters and search methods (GET, POST) shall be specified.
 The [search parameters](ITI-90.html#2390412-message-semantics) and
 [message semantics](ITI-90.html#2390422-message-semantics) defined in \[ITI-90\] shall be supported, other parameters may be supported.